compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ```
 5. Save and close the file and restart the server.

-If you did everything correctly you should see two new lines at the beginning of the server log:
+If you did everything correctly you will see two new lines at the beginning of the server log:

 ![](./assets/guide/asplugins1.png)